kazupon/vue-validator/README.md

 ## Custom error message formatting

-If you don't like the default error message format of `validator-errors`, you can specify the cusome error message format with your component or your partial template.
+If you don't like the default error message format of `validator-errors`, you can specify the custom error message format with your component or your partial template.

 the below component example: